dbosoft/YaNco/README.md

 fin.IfFail(error => error.Throw());
 ```

-The call from above is without side effects, that means it will not case any I/O without the runtime.
+The call from above is without side effects, that means it will not cause any I/O without the runtime.

 The static using imports methods of `SAPRfc<RT>` so you can call useConnection and callFunction without any type.
 You can also declare your own static classes where runtime is a type parameter, so you can replace SAPRfcRuntime with another runtime, e. g. for testing.

+You can find a more general description of this concept in the language.ext wiki: https://github.com/louthy/language-ext/wiki/How-to-deal-with-side-effects

 ### Calling functions from SAP to .NET